Testing Causality in Scientific Modelling Software: Causal Testing Framework

+Notice the subtle difference between the expected causal effect, $\mathcal{Y}$, of the causal test case, $\mathcal{T}$, and the causal test oracle, $\mathcal{O}$: the former is a statement of the \emph{expected test outcome} while the latter is the \emph{actual procedure} used to check whether the anticipated outcome holds.
+We make this distinction with the transparency of the causal testing process in mind, avoiding situations where two testers may implement the procedure to ascertain the validity of a given causal test case in different ways, potentially leading to different test outcomes.
+In other words, the CTF considers the expected outcome ($\mathcal{Y}$) and the procedure used to check this has been realised ($\mathcal{O}$) as separate entities that carry equal importance.

-Any discrepancy between the test result and the expected outcome revealed by the test oracle implies one of two problems: (i) the implementation contains a bug or an error, or (ii) the causal DAG is incorrect.
-It follows that causal testing lends itself to an iterative testing process \cite{murphy1995software}, whereby the user inspects the source code to explain any identified discrepancies and, if no bugs are found, reviews the causal model to check if the underlying science is correct.
+Any discrepancy between the test result and the expected outcome revealed by the test oracle implies one of two problems: (i) the implementation contains a bug or an error, or (ii) the underlying causal knowledge is incorrect.
+It follows that causal testing lends itself to an iterative testing process \cite{murphy1995software}, whereby the user inspects the source code to explain any identified discrepancies and, if no bugs are found, reviews the causal DAG to check if the underlying science is correct.